Cartrefi Cymunedol Gwynedd is a housing association set up in 2010 following a ‘yes’ vote from Gwynedd Council tenants.

 They are responsible for ensuring that CCG is financially viable, and that the organisation complies with legal, statutory and regulatory requirements.
 The Board is also responsible for the strategic direction of the business, focussing on achieving the organisation’s visions and values as set out in the Corporate Plan.

-Being a Board member requires a degree of time commitment, which includes attending meetings, committees and presentations.
-Board members are given support and are able to take advantage of continuous development opportunities.
+Being a Board Member requires a degree of time commitment, which includes attending meetings, committees and training.
+Board Members are given support and are able to take advantage of continuous development opportunities.
+CCG is always keen to hear from those who have an interest in joining our Board of Management.
+For an informal chat please contact Aled Davies, Head of Governance on 0300 123 8084 or e-mail Governance@ccgwynedd.org.uk

-Anne is a Local Authority nominated Board member.
-Anne is the Vice-chair of the Assets and Infrastructure Committee and sits on the Resources Committee.
+Berwyn Parry-Jones is a Local Authority nominated Board Member.
+He is the Chair of the Customer & Assets Committee.

 Cai has joined the Board as a Local Authority Board member.